emberjs/website/source/docs/getting_started.md

 For larger apps, you may want to consider using Ruby on Rails.
 Rails helps you manage your source code and other assets, while also providing the REST API that your application will talk to.

-To learn more, visit the [Getting Started with Ember.js and Ruby on Rails guide](/documentation/rails).